 - Adequate time to prepare for a reasonably prompt disciplinary hearing.
 Preparation shall include access to all evidence to be used at a hearing as well as any other relevant evidence possessed by the institution.

 For this safeguard to be meaningful, and thus to earn one point, an institution’s policy must explicitly state that evidence is shared in advance of the hearing.
 Providing parties access only to summaries of evidence was not sufficient to earn points.
 Any allowances for new evidence to be introduced after evidence is initially shared with the respondent must be narrowly written and should ensure that the respondent has adequate time to review the new evidence.
-Ideally, students would have at least seven days’ notice of the hearing date, at least five days with the evidence to prepare, and the ability to photocopy documents.
-Additionally, students should receive access to all evidence gathered, including not only evidence to be used against the respondent, but also exculpatory evidence.
+Ideally, students would have at least seven days’ notice of the hearing date, at least five days with the evidence to prepare, and the ability to receive copies of documents.
+Additionally, students should receive access to all evidence gathered, including not only evidence to be used against the respondent, but also exculpatory evidence, unless the specific evidence is privileged.
 Full points were awarded to schools whose policies substantially encompass those elements.